argoproj/argo-cd/specs/design-black-box.md

 	// OnSyncCompleted registers callback that is executed after each sync operation.
 	OnSyncCompleted(callback func(appName string, state OperationState) error) Unsubscribe

     // OnClusterCacheInitialized registers a callback that is executed when cluster cache initialization is completed.
+    // Callback is useful to wait unit cluster cache is fully initialized before starting to use cached data.
 	OnClusterCacheInitialized(callback func(server string)) Unsubscribe

 	// OnResourceUpdated registers a callback that is executed when cluster resource got updated.